-Our ownership of correctional, detention, and residential reentry facilities subjects us to risks typically associated with investments in real estate.
-Investments in real estate and, in particular, correctional and detention facilities have limited or no alternative use and thus, are relatively illiquid.
+Our ownership of correctional, detention, and residential reentry facilities and other government-leased assets subjects us to risks typically associated with investments in real estate.
+Investments in real estate and, in particular, correctional and detention facilities have limited or no alternative use and thus are relatively illiquid.
 Therefore, our ability to divest ourselves of one or more of our facilities promptly in response to changing conditions is limited.
-Investments in correctional, detention, and residential reentry facilities subject us to risks involving potential exposure to environmental liability and uninsured loss.
+Investments in real estate properties subject us to risks involving potential exposure to environmental liability and uninsured loss.
 Our operating costs may be affected by the obligation to pay for the cost of complying with existing environmental laws, ordinances and regulations, as well as the cost of complying with future legislation.
-In addition, although we maintain insurance for many types of losses, there are certain types of losses, such as losses from earthquakes and acts of terrorism, which may be either uninsurable or for which it may not be economically feasible to obtain insurance coverage, in light of the substantial costs associated with such insurance.
-As a result, we could lose both our capital invested in, and anticipated profits from, one or more of the facilities we own.
+In addition, although we maintain insurance for many types of losses, there are certain types of losses, such as losses from earthquakes and acts of terrorism, which may be either uninsurable or for which it may not be economically feasible to obtain insurance coverage in light of the substantial costs associated with such insurance.
+As a result, we could lose both our capital invested in, and anticipated profits from, one or more of the properties we own.
 Further, it is possible to experience losses that may exceed the limits of insurance coverage.

 In addition, facility development and expansion projects pose additional risks, including cost overruns caused by various factors, many of which are beyond our control, such as weather, labor conditions, and material shortages, resulting in increased construction costs.
-Further, if we are unable to utilize this new bed capacity, our financial results could deteriorate.
+Further, if we are unable to utilize the new bed capacity, our financial results could deteriorate.

 Certain of our facilities are subject to options to purchase and reversions.
-Eleven of our facilities are subject to an option to purchase by certain governmental agencies, including the aforementioned D.C.
-Correctional Treatment Facility, ownership of which reverted to the District in the first quarter of 2017.
+Ten of our facilities are subject to an option to purchase by certain governmental agencies.
 Such options are exercisable by the corresponding contracting governmental entity generally at any time during the term of the respective facility contract.
-Certain of these purchase options are based on the depreciated book value of the facility, which essentially results in the transfer of ownership of the facility to the governmental agency at the end of the life used for accounting purposes.
+Certain of these purchase options are based on the depreciated book value of the facility, which essentially results in the transfer of ownership of the facility to the governmental agency at the end of the life used for accounting purposes, while other options to purchase are exercisable at prices below fair market value.
 See "Business - Facility Portfolio - Facilities and Facility Management Contracts."
 If any of these options are exercised, there exists the risk that we will be unable to invest the proceeds from the sale of the facility in one or more properties that yield as much cash flow as the property acquired by the government entity.
 In addition, in the event any of these options is exercised, there exists the risk that the contracting governmental agency will terminate the management contract associated with such facility.
-For the year ended December 31, 2016, the eleven facilities currently subject to these options generated \$354.8 million in revenue (19.2% of total revenue) and incurred \$272.0 million in operating expenses.
-Certain of the options to purchase are exercisable at prices below fair market value.
-See "Business - Facility Portfolio - Facilities and Facility Management Contracts."
+For the year ended December 31, 2017, the ten facilities currently subject to these options generated \$338.9 million in revenue (19.2% of total revenue) and incurred \$257.5 million in operating expenses.